Rancho Dos Pueblos: History

 The first European visitors to the coast of California were Spanish maritime explorers led by Juan Rodríguez Cabrillo, who spent several days around the Channel Islands in 1542 before sailing farther north.
 It's quite possible that one of Cabrillo's shore parties landed at Dos Pueblos Creek to take on fresh water.
 If so, they would have met the Chumash people who lived in two towns on either side of the creek.

 A land expedition led by Gaspar de Portolà camped at Dos Pueblos Creek on August 21-22, 1769, on its way to Monterey Bay.
 Franciscan missionary Juan Crespi, who accompanied the expedition, noted the presence of two native towns, facing each other across the creek from the bluffs above, near the ocean.
 He therefore named the place "Dos Pueblos de San Luis Obispo".
-The name San Luis Obispo was later expropriated for the mission farther north, but Dos Pueblos remained.
+The name San Luis Obispo was later used for the mission farther north, but Dos Pueblos remained.

 Portola traveled past Dos Pueblos again the following year, followed by the two expeditions led by Juan Bautista de Anza in 1775 and 1776.
 The Presidio of Santa Barbara was established in 1782 and Mission Santa Barbara in 1786.
 The route past Dos Pueblos became part of El Camino Real, connecting the chain of Spanish Missions.

 Rancho Dos Pueblos was granted by governor Alvarado to Nicholas (Spanish spelling = Nicolas) A. Den (1812 - 1862) in 1842.
 Den was an Irish immigrant who came to Alta California by sea in 1836.
 Den had studied to become a doctor in Dublin at Trinity College, where he got his degree and became the first medical doctor in the Santa Barbara area.
 He married Rosa Hill, a daughter of Daniel A. Hill, first American resident of Santa Barbara.
-Rosa was a great-granddaughter of José Francisco Ortega, grantee of Rancho Nuestra Señora del Refugio a ways further northwest along the coast.
+Rosa was a great-granddaughter of José Francisco Ortega, grantee of Rancho Nuestra Señora del Refugio further northwest along the coast.
 Daniel Hill's Rancho La Goleta was adjacent to Dos Pueblos on the southeast, toward Santa Barbara.

 Nicolas died in 1862, leaving ten children.
 In his will Den bequeathed the western half of the original Rancho Dos Pueblos grant to his wife Rosa Den, and the remaining half was placed in trust to be apportioned equally to their ten children when they came of age.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Dos Pueblos was filed with the Public Land Commission in 1852, and the grant was patented to Nicolas A. Den in 1877.